-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will grow by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will grow by 13 percent by 2028.

-There are several reasons why these careers are growing so fast.
-One is homeowners tapping into government incentives to install more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot housing market and a house shortage that’s driven a boost in new construction homes.
+There are a few reasons why these jobs are expanding so quickly.
+One is homeowners using government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Finally, there’s the red-hot home market and a home shortage that’s driven a bump in new construction houses.

-One of the most needed jobs is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the number one needed jobs is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to receive.

-A HVAC technician is a person who repairs, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
+An HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+Most serve both homeowners and business owners.
 And, most important, you’ll be knowledgeable about:

 - Air conditioners